localz/Spotz3-Android-SDK/README.md

             </intent-filter>
         </receiver>

-    3.3.This receiver is only required if you integrated Spotz platform with a 3rd party system.
+    3.3.This receiver is only required if you integrated your Spotz Application with a 3rd party system.
 The receiver will be invoked when a reply is received from a 3rd party system.
 See section "Integration with 3rd party systems" below:

         <receiver android:name="com.foo.app.receivers.OnIntegrationRespondedBroadcastReceiver" android:exported="false">
             <intent-filter>